Easy Recipes for Campfire Cooking Chefs

 Loaded Egg Baked Potatoes

-Cinnamon rolls are a sweet, gooey breakfast option, but some people aren’t in the mood for sweetness in the morning.
-A good savory option is also important to include, and these loaded baked potatoes filled with eggs fit the bill!
-Eggs, bacon, and hash browns are classic breakfast companions, and you can bring these elements together in one compact and delicious bite.
+Cinnamon rolls are a sweet, gooey breakfast option.
+But some people aren’t in the mood for sweetness in the morning.
+A good savory option is also important to include.
+These loaded baked potatoes filled with eggs fit the bill!
+Eggs, bacon, and hash browns are classic breakfast companions.
+Bring these elements together in one compact and delicious bite.
 It’s a well-rounded campfire breakfast.

 A lot of the preparation for these egg and potato bites can also be done ahead of time.
-If you’re preparing some breakfast choices before you leave on your camping trip, consider tossing a few potatoes in the oven to get rid of some extra work.
-Whether you choose to cook the potatoes at home or do it on the morning of, make sure the potatoes you use have been thoroughly scrubbed and cleaned.
+Prepare some breakfast choices before you leave on your camping trip.
+Consider tossing a few potatoes in the oven to get rid of some extra work.
+Cook the potatoes at home or do it on the morning of.
+Make sure the potatoes you use have been thoroughly scrubbed and cleaned.

 If you cook the potatoes at home, set your oven to 350 degrees.
-Puncture small holes in your potatoes with a knife or fork, and coat them with Crisco, butter, or some other kind of oil.
+Puncture small holes in your potatoes with a knife or fork.
+Then coat them with Crisco, butter, or some other kind of oil.
 Sprinkle with salt and pepper and place in the oven for about 1 hour.
 Once they’ve been cooked and cooled, cut them in half and scoop out the middle.
-Now you can set the halves and cooked potato fillings aside and store them in a Tupperware, plastic bag, or another convenient container.
+Now you can set the halves and cooked potato fillings aside.
+Store them in a Tupperware, plastic bag, or another convenient container.

-If you don’t want to do the prep work at home, you can also cook potatoes in the fire the night before, or even in the morning that you want to use them.
+Cook potatoes in the fire the night before.
+Or cook in the morning that you want to use them.
 You’ll just have to plan for about an extra hour of cook time if you do this.